A trail is being built through Tolland Ranch that will provide a connection between West Magnolia and Jenny Creek Trail.

-The trail is planned to be approximately 5.3 miles in length and provide a connection between two public trails on US Forest Service (USFS) lands.
+The trail will be approximately 5.3 miles in length and provide a connection between two public trails on US Forest Service (USFS) lands.
 The West Magnolia trail system is located east of Tolland Ranch and the Jenny Creek Trail is located west of Tolland Ranch.
 This connectivity will link trail users traveling from West Magnolia to the Continental Divide and into Winter Park.

 Eldora Mountain Resort (Eldora) is located north of Tolland Ranch.
 The resort leases land from the Toll family that is part of the larger conservation easement where many of their Nordic trails are located.